atmr/saltstack-hightstate-returner/README.md

 `
 $ docker-compose build
+$ docker-compose up -d smtp
+$ docker-compose run --rm saltstack-py3 test # test current version
-$ docker-compose run --rm saltstack-py3
+$ docker-compose run --rm saltstack-py3 test-patch # test patched version `
-`

 this will launch a salt-master instance, a salt-minion instance and try to execute highstate using the returner to send an email.
 Email sents can be inspected using mailhog instance in port 8025.